 Food pouches, spoons, and bibs (each in a separate Ziplock bag)

 Pacifiers/ Dummies (good for clearing ears at take off and landing)

 Bach’s Rescue Remedy (for me) and homeopathic jet lag pills (for both of us)

 An empty water bottle and snacks (for me) you’ll need them.

 Socks hand mittens

 *make sure to dump and rinse any bottles with excess formula in the airplane bathroom.
-Security made my Mummy-friend take a sip out of each ‘leftover’ bottle at Heathrow airport after a 14 hour flight.
-Have you ever smelled old formula?
+Security made my Mummy-friend take a sip out of the bottom of each used bottle after a 14-hour flight.
+Have you ever smelled old formula (let alone tasted it)?
 Dis.
 Gus.
 Ting.

-My friend Bec also did some recon for me and sent through this article.
+My friend Bec also did some research for me and sent through this article.
 It is one of the most helpful ones I read.
-Thanks girl x
+Thanks, girl x